 The evaluation of applicants and the selection of prospective students is the responsibility of a four-member Admissions Committee composed of School of Marine and Environmental Affairs faculty members.
 Applicants are evaluated individually and in competition with one another, and offers of admission are extended to top-ranking applicants within the departmental admissions quota assigned by the Graduate School.

 Evaluation is based solely on information submitted by the applicant for inclusion in his/her admissions file.
 Therefore, it is to the applicant’s advantage to thoroughly prepare and promptly submit all application material.

 Offers of Admission

 Following the evaluation process, the SMEA Admissions Committee will notify candidates of admission or denial to the graduate program.
-Notification will generally begin the first week in March and continue through mid to late April.
+Notification will generally begin in mid- February and continue through mid to late April.